hossam99-9/Sha-er/README.md

 ## Features
 - **Automated Setup**: `start.sh` handles the creation of necessary directories and downloads the required SentenceTransformer model.
 - **Dockerized Environment**: Easily build and run the project with Docker Compose.
-- **Multilingual Model**: Utilizes the `paraphrase-multilingual-mpnet-base-v2` from the SentenceTransformers library for sentence embedding.

 ## Prerequisites
 Before running this project, ensure you have the following installed: